 Most EHS Laws are of general application but result in significant obligations in practice for the steel sector.
 For example, the Company is required to comply with a variety of EHS Laws that restrict emissions of air pollutants, such as lead, particulate matter and mercury.
-Because the Company's manufacturing facilities emit significant quantities of air emissions, compliance with these laws does require the Company to make investments in pollution control equipment and to report to the relevant government authority if any air emissions limits are exceeded.
+Because the Company's manufacturing facilities emit significant quantities of air emissions, compliance with these laws does require the Company to make investments in pollution control equipment and to report to the significant government authority if any air emissions limits are exceeded.
 The government authorities typically monitor compliance with these limits and use a variety of tools to enforce them, including administrative orders to control, prevent or stop a certain activity; administrative penalties for violating certain EHS Laws; and regulatory prosecutions, which can result in significant fines and (in rare cases) imprisonment.
-The Company is also required to comply with a similar regime with respect to its wastewater.
-EHS Laws restrict the type and amount of pollutants that Company facilities can discharge into receiving bodies of waters, such as rivers, lakes and oceans, and into municipal sanitary and storm sewers.
+The Company facilities can discharge into receiving bodies of waters, such as rivers, lakes and ooceans, and into municipal sanitary and storm sewers.
 Government authorities can enforce these restrictions using the same variety of tools noted above.